SOA-Player-Dual/soa_banking_ui/README.md

  - Run on localhost: 3000 (by https: `https://localhost:3000/`)

 # Project manual
- - Browser: Chorme (https work best on Chorme, please dont try another browser because cookie unable set on browser)
+ - Browser: Chorme (https work best on Chorme, encourage don't try another browser because cookie unable set on browser (like safari))
  - You need access https on your local by step:
    + Access `https://13.215.191.9/`
    + Click advance button on warning screen